 INACCURATE BPO OR APPRAISAL: ADDITIONAL 2-12 WEEKS

 Once in awhile a BPO/Appraisal does not go as expected and needs to be disputed.
 This can take as little as 2 weeks, or some lenders will require the old BPO to expire, before considering a new one.
 Most BPO's expire in 3 months.

 Once in awhile a short sale is rejected.
 Usually the issue is one that is able to be overcome, however this generally requires an entire new short sale approval from the very beginning.

-Minna Reid is a CT Licensed Real Estate Broker Associate with Keller Williams Realty, and Team Leader of Reid Real Estate Group.
+Minna Reid is a CT Licensed Real Estate Broker and owner of Reid Real Estate Group.
 Reid Real Estate Group is a team of full-time, full-service real estate experts with locations throughout Connecticut, and a specialty in short sales.
 The Reid Group brings years of real estate experience, intimate knowledge of the local market and the highest levels of customer service and professionalism to help guide you through all of your real estate transitions.
 Visit us at REIDREALESTATEGROUP.COM.